The speakers are listed in alphabetical order

-Clotilde Perez-Bode Dedecker is President & CEO of the Community Foundation for Greater Buffalo, an organization dedicated to connecting people, ideas and resources to improve lives in Western New York.
+Ms Clotilde Perez-Bode Dedecker is President & CEO of the Community Foundation for Greater Buffalo, an organisation dedicated to connecting people, ideas and resources to improve lives in Western New York.

-As the chief executive officer at the Community Foundation, Dedecker has led a focused growth and impact strategy.
-Under her leadership the Community Foundation has facilitated numerous public/private sector collaborations focused on systems change.
+As CEO at the Community Foundation, Ms Dedecker has led a focused growth and impact strategy.
+Under her leadership the Foundation has facilitated numerous public/private sector collaborations focused on systems change.
 These efforts have addressed issues such as school readiness, post-secondary attainment, lead-poisoning prevention and environmental stewardship.
-Most recently, Dedecker oversaw the Community Foundation’s effort to launch the Say Yes to Education initiative and the Greater Buffalo Racial Equity Roundtable.
+Most recently, Ms Dedecker oversaw the Foundation’s effort to launch the Say Yes to Education initiative and the Greater Buffalo Racial Equity Roundtable.

-Other highlights of her service to the community include a White House appointment to the President’s Council on Service and Civic Participation, U.S. Committee co-chair of the United Nations International Year of the Volunteer and president of the Association of Junior Leagues International.
-Dedecker has served on numerous boards.
-Current service includes Foundation Center, FSG and the Global Fund for Community Foundations.
+Other highlights of her service to the community include a White House appointment to the President’s Council on Service and Civic Participation (2003), co-chairing the US Committee of the United Nations International Year of the Volunteer (2001) and serving as President of the Association of Junior Leagues International (1999).
+Ms Dedecker has also served on numerous boards, including currently the Foundation Center, FSG and the Global Fund for Community Foundations.